asantosca/coberturaMavenMultimodule/README.md

 Notes and Caveats

 You'll note that the tests aren't complete.
 The method getGoodbye is not currently being tested.
-This is intentional.
+This is intentional to show how Cobertura handles code not covered.

+Note that, although there are two modules, the end report contains both reports from the sub modules.